Difference Between Substack and WordPress

 Consequently, a writer may launch a paid or free newsletter relatively easily with Substack.

 The business plan of Substack is straightforward.
-It gains money by collecting a 10 percent commission of every paying subscriber in return for the tools it offers to authors.
+It gains money by collecting a 10 percent commission from every paying subscriber in return for the tools it offers to authors.

 Substack can be used for free by writers who have chosen not to commercialize their work.
 Podcasts’ substack functions in the same way as published material.